-Westin Hilton Head Island Resort & Spa – The right balance of luxury with social and/or environmental responsibility
+Westin Hilton Head Island Resort & Spa – The right balance of luxury with social and environmental responsibility

-Wherever I travel, finding somewhere to put my head for the night is part of the fun and plays a huge part in my overall experience of the place.
-What excites me about accommodation isn’t necessarily the fancy pools or spas, but rather the hotel’s balance of luxury with social and/or environmental responsibility – that is, beyond the little “hang up your towels to save water” cards.
-The Westin Hilton Head Island Resort & Spa in South Carolina is one of the most memorable places I have ever stayed and I would go back there time and again.
+Wherever I travel, finding somewhere to put my head for the night is part of the fun and plays a massive role in my overall experience of the place.
+What excites me about accommodation isn’t necessarily the fancy pools or spas, but rather the hotel’s balance of luxury with social and environmental responsibility – that is, beyond the little “hang up your towels to save water” cards.
+The Westin Hilton Head Island Resort & Spa in South Carolina is one of the most memorable places I have ever stayed, and I would go back there time and again.

-The island of Hilton Head has a policy where buildings cannot be higher than the treeline and the Westin, a Starwood family hotel, follows suit.
-This limitation does not, however, diminish the newly renovated facility’s other assets that include breath-taking views of the ocean, beautiful trails, great customer service and amazingly comfortable beds.
+The island of Hilton Head has a policy where buildings cannot be higher than the treeline and the Westin; a Starwood family hotel follows suit.
+This limitation does not, however, diminish the newly renovated facility’s other assets that include breath-taking views of the ocean, beautiful trails, excellent customer service and amazingly comfortable beds.

 At the Westin you “Eat Well, Move Well, Work Well, and Sleep Well”

-The stunning ocean view from my hotel room and the simple elegance that surrounded me was exactly what I needed to have a restful weekend.
+The stunning ocean view from my hotel room was what I needed, and the simple elegance that surrounded me provided a restful weekend.
 I was pleased to note that the soap and shampoo were all natural and the hotel would essentially pay me $5 to not have my room made up.
-This was indeed a step above the standard no-washing-towel policy I was used to seeing!
+This perk was indeed a step above the standard no-washing-towel policy I was accustomed to seeing!

 Location, Location, Location

-The resort is conveniently located on a beach where the sand is so compact people can actually ride a bike on it – a feature unique to Hilton Head.
+The resort is in a great location on a beach where the sand is so compact that people can ride bikes on it – a feature unique to Hilton Head.
 Leaving the immediate Westin area, one does not have to travel far or long to find some attractions.
 The Coastal Discovery Museum is nearby for a look at the area’s history, culture and ecology.
 After feeding the mind, the belly must have its turn.
 To enjoy a mouth-watering culinary feast from the sea, guests can head out on a short trek to find Hudson’s Seafood House on the Docks – the island’s most famous seafood place.
-There are a variety of other attractions and restaurants to check out and the Westin can help you plan your day.
+There are a variety of other attractions and restaurants to check out, and the Westin can help you plan your day.

 Westin Hilton Head Island Resort & Spa (Photo courtesy of the Hilton Head Island Visitor & Convention Bureau)